MaelysBillon/beautiful-jekyll/first-research-question.md

 TODO : ANALYZE THE PLOT

+Here is a plot of the proportion of coutry producing films.

+<div class="flourish-embed flourish-chart" data-src="visualisation/12248773"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+**The extracted dataset contains a large majority of american films and were shot mostly in the 2000s.

+### 2. Analysis

 The distribution of the type of violence extracted from the summary of the films against the type of violence extracted from the age advisory certfiacates :